You Earned a Ticket!

 hero image

-Schools require facilities for learning, especially including networks, computers, screens and software — but also classrooms, labs, performance spaces, practice spaces and the like.
+Schools require facilities for learning, including classrooms, labs, performance spaces, practice spaces, parking spaces, storage spaces, and ventilation (HVAC) systems.

-These virtual and physical spaces need to be safe, sufficiently spacious, and equipped with the right stuff.
+The Pandemic demonstrated that schools also need good digital facilities including networks, computers, screens, software, and the knowhow to use them.
+These virtual and physical spaces need to be safe, sufficiently spacious, and equipped with the right equipment, from heat pumps to firewalls.
 Nothing is free, and in California there have been many gaps.

 First, let there be technology